weppos/rubyist/style.md

     def say( message = "hello )
     end

-_Suggested by Dave Thomas on RubyGardens.org._

-### Put parentheses around non-trivial parameter lists
+Put parentheses around non-trivial parameter lists.

 If you have a method parameter that involves any degree of complexity or that starts with a parenthesized expression, put the whole parameter list in parentheses.